gramster/gramster.github.io/content/post/Creating Type Stubs for Scientific Python (Part 2).md

   name labels: type list of str
 ```

-Of course, this has just got the raw fields out of the docstring; there's no normalization or conversion to something closer to Python type annotations yet.
+Of course, this has just got the raw fields out of the docstring (minus default/optional bits); there's no normalization or conversion to something closer to Python type annotations yet.
 In the next section we will work on addressing that.

 ### Best-Effort Type Cleaning